-The Mammut Contact Sling is the best overall climbing sling because it combines a winning combination of super light weight, low bulk, easy deployment, and comfortable handle.
-It is made of Dyneema, known for being the strongest fiber on earth, pound for pound significantly stronger than steel.
-It is made of tubular rather than flat webbing, allowing it to be a mere 8mm wide for the same 22kN strength rating, compared to the second thinnest sling checking in at 10mm of flat webbing, and is also the lightest sling in this review, weighing a mere 19 grams.
-Due to its super low profile, we find that it slides through carabiners easier than any other sling, allowing us to triple it up into an alpine quickdraw with the least amount of hassle, aided in part by the superior method of stitching together the two ends to make the sling.
+The Mammut Contact Sling is the best overall climbing sling because it combines a winning combination of minimal bulk, super low weight, easy deployment, and comfortable handling.
+It is made from Dyneema, known for being the strongest fiber on earth, and pound for pound significantly stronger than steel.
+The tubular shape of its webbing means it can be a mere 8mm wide yet still provide the same 22kN strength rating of the thinnest flat webbing that checks in at 10mm.
+It's also the lightest sling in this review, weighing a measly 19 grams.
+Due to its slim dimensions, we found that this sling slides through carabiners easier than any other model which allowed us to triple it up into an alpine quickdraw with minimal hassle.
+This performance is aided in part by the low-profile stitching that used to connect the two ends to make the sling.

 Of course, we discovered a few downsides to this low-profile sling as well.
-Because it is so incredibly thin, we find that figure-eight knots tied into the sling have a propensity to weld themselves together very tightly when weighted, making them quite hard to untie quickly.
+Due to its incredible thinness, we find that any knot tied into the sling has a propensity to weld itself together very tightly when weighted, which can make them quite hard to untie.
 Like all Dyneema slings, tying knots in the sling greatly reduces its strength.
-Dyneema is also non-elastic, meaning that a climber has to be extra careful not to load the sling statically or the forces generated may be stronger than the piece of protection it is attached to can hold.
-These are minor concerns, however, easily mitigated by attentive use, and the benefits of Dyneema far outweigh its detractions.
-Since climbing is a game of getting you (and your stuff) up tall cliffs and mountains, having the lightest, smallest, and best performing gear can only make that task easier and more enjoyable.
-That's why we recommend the Mammut Contact Sling as the best choice.
+Dyneema is also inelastic, so climbers need to be extra careful not to load the sling statically or the forces generated may compromise the sling itself or whatever protection it is attached to.
+These concerns, however, are easily mitigated by attentive use, and we believe the benefits of Dyneema far outweigh the drawbacks.
+Since climbing is a game of getting you (and your stuff) up tall cliffs and mountains, having the lightest, smallest, and best performing gear seems to only make that task easier and more enjoyable.
+That's why we recommend the Mammut Contact Sling as our favorite choice.

 Read review: Mammut Contact Sling